logan-mcgee/DiscordLyrics/README.md

 # DiscordLyrics
 Use MusixMatch API to sync spotify song lyrics to Discord Status

+oh yeah tbf its prob deffo against ToS like so its not really my fault so yeah glhf

 ## How to use?
 1. Install [Node.js](https://nodejs.org/en/)
 2. cd into the directory and use `npm i`